jonathanhogg/flitter/docs/windows.md

 Values above `1` may exhibit gaps forming between the 6 separate colors used to emulate true chromatic aberration.

+The lens flare phases of this filter are run as down-sampled phases.
+By default this frame-buffer will be half the width and height of `size`, but this can be controlled with the `downsample` attribute.

 ### `!edges`

 The `!edges` node applies a simple edge-detection filter by blurring the input and then blending this with the original image with a *difference* blend function.
 It supports the same attributes as [`!blur`](#blur) and, again, `radius` must be greater than zero or the output will be blank.

+The blur phases of this filter are run as down-sampled phases.
+By default this frame-buffer will be half the width and height of `size`, but this can be controlled with the `downsample` attribute.

 ### `!feedback`